 In addition, we considered provisions of other laws and regulations that do not have a direct effect on the financial statements but compliance with which may be fundamental to the company's ability to operate or to avoid a material penalty.
-These included the operating and environmental regulations relevant to the company.
+These included the company's operating licence and environmental regulations.